 What collaborative stages strongly structure a production?

-Which stages allow a clear communication of the work flow?
+Which stages allow a clear communication of the workflow?
 Which stages of production facilitate exchanges and the progress of the project?

 If we want to answer these questions and set up a proactive production that covers all the interactions between the creative team, clients and collaborators, then we need to focus on two major fields that are transversal to all the technical stages of production: organization and project monitoring.

-We plan with precision and share clearly.
+Plan with precision and share clearly.